 By applying AR for trials and tryouts, these brands have significantly increased their conversions and witnessed tremendous growth.

 Virtual trials and tryouts also help retailers offer a contactless experience.
-It is a radical shift, especially after the COVID pandemic, when people were reluctant to visit and buy from retail stores.
+It is a radical shift, especially after the COVID-19 pandemic, when people were reluctant to visit and buy from retail stores.
+Businesses ensure that AR is included as a necessary component in their application modernization roadmap – to leverage maximum returns from their modernization process.

 3. Building loyalty by helping customers customize their products

 While buying a product, customers want to feel like it truly belongs to them.
-Hence, they’re are more inclined to buy the product when you let them customize it.
-That’s why most retail brands offer product customization options to their customers.
-Some even use augmented reality.
+They are more inclined to buy the product when you let them customize it.
+Most retail brands offer product customization options to their customers.
+Some even use augmented reality – AR is one of the key application modernization benefits that businesses stand to gain when they modernize their legacy systems.

 The Italian motor vehicle brand Piaggio uses AR to let customers personalize their Vespa scooters through an app before purchasing.
 You use the app to change the color, modify the style, add/remove accessories, etc.